Dyno1990/humanrights-module-quiz-backend/README.md

 * Moved all logic inside a function - requirement for serverless setup

 * Remove the vercel.json if it is there - that way Vercel will create the file with the routing automatically during the deployment.

+### Custom fonts supporting Cyrillic

+* added dependency for FontKit in order to work with custom fonts supporting Cyrillic letters